 Can I still be arrested under Federal law?

 Federal law still classifies marijuana as a Schedule I hallucinogenic substance.
-Qualified patients may be prosecuted for selling or distributing marijuana to non-patients or for possessing amounts that exceed medical need.
+Qualified consumers may be prosecuted for selling or distributing marijuana to non-medical consumers or for possessing amounts that exceed medical need.

-Regardless of patient status, possession of any amount with the intent to distribute is regarded as a felony and can lead to prison incarceration.
+Regardless of medical consumer status, possession of any amount with the intent to distribute is regarded as a felony and can lead to prison incarceration.

 The National Organization for the Reform of Marijuana Laws (NORML) has compiled a detailed list of specific California marijuana laws and penalties.